"Who is the strongest hero in history!? In order to

 Unlike the first game, World

-Heroes 2 actually features an opening movie.
-The intro shows some
+Heroes 2 actually features an opening movie (and it's pretty good)!
+Perhaps

 My local arcades got World Heroes 2 the

-year it came out, so I tried it out for a while, and actually had some
+year it came out, so I put some tokens in for a while, and actually had some

 fun with it.
 Aside from a few interesting characters and the innovative life-bar selection,